“Never Delegate Understanding” – Charles Eames

 You don’t put many baskets through the hoop (customers) while watching the scoreboard (financials).
 You put balls through the customer hoop by working effectively as a team and focusing on customer needs.
 If you do that well, the scoreboard will change in our favor.
-He understood how the system of business worked and used that to focus the workforce on the things that mattered most to the long-term success of all the stakeholders.
+He understood how the system of business worked and used that to focus the workforce on the things that mattered most to the stakeholders’ long-term success.

 Challenge of Systems Thinking